ltcptgeneral/ece45-project/README.md

 # ECE45-project

- Audio synthesizer project created by ECE 45 students, written using the MATLAB language and MATLAB GUI
+ Audio synthesizer project created by ECE 45 students, written using the MATLAB language and MATLAB GUI.

+ The project has been submitted, and the repository has been archived.
+Great work everyone!

  ## Contributors